-- 1. To allow all eligible departmental personnel the opportunity to elevate in designation in their current rank and through the career development plan process. - 2.
-To provide a standard that will ensure an orderly method for designating qualified departmental personnel to progressively higher levels within each rank of responsibility. - 3.
-To encourage all fire department personnel to undertake additional training.
+- 1) To allow all eligible departmental personnel the opportunity to participate in the promotional process. - 2) To provide an operational procedure that will ensure an orderly method for promoting qualified departmental personnel to progressively higher levels of responsibility. - 3) To identify the participant's strengths and weaknesses so that they may pursue their career goals. - 4) To encourage all fire department personnel to undertake additional training.